A Generalised Quantifier Theory of Natural Language in Categorical Compositional Distributional Semantics with Bialgebras: Preliminaries

 \subsection{Generalised Quantifier Theory in Natural Language}

 We briefly review the theory of generalised quantifiers in natural language as presented in \cite{BarwiseCooper81}.
-Consider the fragment of English generated by the following context free grammar:
+Consider the fragment of English generated by the following context free grammar, referred to by $G_Q$:

-A model for the language generated by this grammar is a pair $(U, \semantics{\ })$, where $U$ is a universal reference set and $\semantics{\ }$ is an interpretation function defined by induction as follows. \begin{itemize} \item On terminals. \begin{itemize} \item The interpretation of a determiner $d$ generated by `$\text{Det} \to d$' is a map with the following type:
+A model for the language generated by this grammar is a pair $(U, \semantics{\ })$, where $U$ is a universal reference set and $\semantics{\ }$ is an interpretation function defined by induction as follows. \begin{enumerate} \item On terminals. \begin{enumerate} \item The interpretation of a determiner $d$ generated by `$\text{Det} \to d$' is a map with the following type:

 It assigns to each $A \subseteq U$, a family of subsets of $U$.
-The images of these interpretations are referred to as \emph{generalised quantifiers}.
+These interpretations are referred to as \emph{generalised quantifiers}.
 For logical quantifiers, they are defined as follows:

-A similar method is used to define non-logical quantifiers, for example ``most A'' is defined to be the set of subsets of U that has `most' elements of A, ``few A'' is the set of subsets of U that contain `few' elements of A, and similarly for `several' and `many'.
+A similar method is used to define non-logical quantifiers.
+For example for non-logical quantifiers most, few, and many, they are defined as follows:

 \item The interpretation of a terminal $y \in \{np, n, vp\}$ generated by either of the rules `NP $\to$ np, N $\to$ n, VP $\to$ vp' is $\semantics{y} \subseteq U$.
 That is, noun phrases, nouns and verb phrases are interpreted as subsets of the reference set. \item The interpretation of a terminal $y$ generated by the rule V $\to$ y is $\semantics{y} \subseteq U \times U$.
-That is, verbs are interpreted as binary relations over the reference set. \end{itemize} \item On non-terminals. \begin{itemize} \item The interpretation of expressions generated by the rule `$\text{NP} \to \mbox{Det N}$' is as follows:
+That is, verbs are interpreted as binary relations over the reference set. \end{enumerate} \item On non-terminals. \begin{enumerate} \item The interpretation of expressions generated by the rule `$\text{NP} \to \mbox{Det N}$' is as follows: